Pastoral - CARE

 We live in challenging times and students are encouraged to reflect on these and how they can make a positive difference to society.
 These sessions are often deliberately provocative, encouraging students to question and confront the problems and situations they could face in their lifetime.
 From Black Lives Matter to issues of gender, sex and sexuality – no topic is off-limits, but clear boundaries of behaviour and expectations enable these sessions to be a safe space for students to share their views.

 Lively discussions were had last year with students reading from the main British political parties’ manifestoes.
 Students even created their own General Election and voted on Voting Day!
 It was great to hear our young people so energized and visibly caring about our country and the natural environment.
-In these sessions, students speculate what it is to be a ‘good citizen’, they learn about the British judicial system and explore what it means to be British today.
+In these sessions, students speculate on what it is to be a ‘good citizen', they learn about the British judicial system and explore what it means to be British today.

 Healthy Lives is also an integral part of these tutor sessions.
 From learning about the effects of stress and anxiety to the dangers of drink and drug driving.
 Each year, our Year 11 students walk to the Bromsgrove Fire Station for ‘Dying to Drive’ which is a hard-hitting educational event.
 Here, they meet real people who have lost loved ones to drink driving and they learn from the police and the firefighters themselves.